Construction Continues On New Armonk Campus

 New Campus Site Plan >>

-Deacons' Training Program Concludes Successful Session in Jerusalem.
+Deacons' Training Program in Jerusalem

 We are grateful to Haig and Elza Didizian of London, England, who are the primary benefactors of the new seminary project in Armonk, NY.
 The Didizians have generously donated our new 5.5 acre property and 8,400 sqft the Karekin I Theological Center and Chapel.
 Click here to view a site plan of the new theological center and chapel.